Are Text Messages Secure? 6 Must-Dos for Safer Texting

 5. Use alternate messaging apps depending on specific use cases

-You don't want to force customers to download third-party messaging apps, but there's no harm in using other channels if your customers prefer.
-So instead of relying purely on SMS verification, adopt an omnichannel approach and use another authentication method.
+You don't want to force customers to download third-party messaging apps, but there's no harm in using other channels if your customers prefer it.

+For instance, instead of relying purely on SMS verification, you can adopt an omnichannel approach and use another authentication method.
 This way, you can let customers choose which channel to use for receiving their PIN code.

-Viber is a good option for verification as it uses HTTPS protocol to encrypt messages in transit, plus it allows rich content messages to help you create meaningful conversations.
+Viber is a good option for verification as it uses the HTTPS protocol to encrypt messages in transit.
+It also allows rich content messages to help you create meaningful conversations.

 6. Send flash SMS messages

 Flash SMS messages can help you preserve customer confidentiality.
-They appear on the lock or home screen of the recipient's mobile phone and then disappear instead of being stored locally (in the customer's device memory).
+They appear on the lock or home screen of the recipient's mobile phone and then disappear instead of being stored locally (in the customer's device storage).
 No content from a flash SMS message can be accessed after it's been closed, so if the recipient's phone is stolen, the text can't be read.

 The only risk with flash SMS is that an unauthorised person near the recipient's phone could view it as it pops up.
 However, it's unlikely that you'd send a flash SMS with sensitive information at the exact time the recipient's phone is stolen.

-Practice safer texting
+Practice safer SMS messaging

 If you've ever wondered, "Can someone access my text messages?" you now know that yes, it is possible.
 There are several ways scammers and hackers can threaten SMS security; however, no channel or system is 100% safe – not even those created by tech giants.